On occasion we will run across transforms of the form,

 The two functions that we will be using are,

 We can shift either of the two functions in the

 convolution integral.
 We’ll shift g(t) in our solution.
 Taking the inverse transform gives us,

 So, once we decide on a g(t) all we need to do is to an integral and we’ll have the

 As this last example has shown, using convolution integrals

 will allow us to solve IVP’s with general forcing functions.
 This could be very convenient in cases where

-we have a variety of possible forcing functions and don’t which one we’re going
+we have a variety of possible forcing functions and don’t know which one we’re going

 to use.
 With a convolution integral all